tniessen/node-args.js/README.md

   ...
 });
 </code></pre>
-<p>Please note that this operation is synchronous.</p>
+Please note that this operation is synchronous.

-<p>You can pass options and the arguments to parse before or after the
+You can pass options and the arguments to parse before or after the callback.
-callback.</p>